lerdmann1601/HERA-Matlab/paper/paper.md

 ### Hierarchical-Compensatory Logic

 The ranking process is structured as a multi-stage tournament.
-It does not use a global score but refines the rank order iteratively (Fig. 2):
+It does not use a global score but refines the rank order iteratively (see Fig. 1):

 - **Stage 1 (Initial Sort)**: Methods are initially ranked based on the win count of the primary metric $M_1$.
-In case of a tie cliffs delta is used to break the tie.
+In case of a tie, Cliff's Delta is used to break the tie.
 - **Stage 2 (Compensatory Correction)**: This stage addresses the trade-off between metrics.
 A lower-ranked method can "swap" places with a higher-ranked method if it shows a statistically significant and relevant superiority in a secondary metric $M_2$.
 This effectively implements a lexicographic ordering with a compensatory component [@Keeney1976], allowing a method that is slightly worse in the primary metric but vastly superior in a secondary metric to improve its standing.
 - **Stage 3 (Tie-Breaking)**: This stage resolves "neutral" results using a tertiary metric $M_3$.
 It applies two sub-logics to ensure a total ordering:
   - **Sublogic 3a**: A one-time correction if the previous metric is "neutral" based on the HERA criteria.
 This handles cases where two methods are indistinguishable in the second metric while still respecting the initial ranking.